 If you live in a dry climate, have hard water, coarse hair, dry hair, curly hair, then yes you may need QuickSilverHair oil.
 Some of us do need a little oil in our hair to prevent frizz, to create a protective barrier against the elements, pollution, and possible yellowing.
-Adding potent pure natural moisture can be extremely nourishing for your hair and scalp.
+Adding potent pure natural oil can be extremely nourishing for your hair and scalp.
 QuickSilverHair Oil is not just for hair and not just for silver hair.
 This oil can be used on straight, curly, coarse, fine, color treated hair, and man, woman or child even.

 The Many Ways You Can Use QuickSilverHair Oil:

 - Always use with clay: add 3-4 pumps to your conditioner and QuickSilverHair Clay mask.

 - Prevent split ends: Add a pump or two to your fingertips and gently apply to the tips of your hair.

 - Treat frizz: add a couple of pumps to your palm, rub palms together and lightly dust your hands over the top layer of hair focusing on your sprouts and frizzies.

 - Hot oil treatment: Depending on the length of your hair, mix 5-6 pumps of QuickSilverHair Oil with warm coconut oil or your favorite silicone free conditioner.
 Apply to hair and then wrap your hair in a warm towel for ten to twenty minutes.
 Wash out with a gentle sulfate-free shampoo.

 - Swimmers protection: coat your hair with oil before heading into the pool and it will protect your hair from chlorine.

 - Scalp massage: Use 3-4 pumps (basically coat each fingertip) and give yourself a scalp massage.
 Do this before you go to sleep and the calming scent of lavender and ginger will help you fall asleep.

 - Bug bites: dab a little on, to stop the itch and heal the bite.